-For chemical tankers as defined in regulation 1.16.1 of MARPOL Annex II, the $f_c$ factor is to be computed according to 2.12.1 of the IMO Calculation Guidelines.
+For chemical tankers as defined in regulation 1.16.1 of MARPOL Annex II, the fc factor is to be computed according to the IMO Calculation Guidelines.

-For gas carriers having direct diesel driven propulsion constructed or adapted and used for the carriage in bulk of liquefied natural gas, the $f_c$ factor is to be computed according to 2.12.2 of the IMO Calculation Guidelines.
-This factor is not to be applied to LNG carriers defined in regulation 2.38 of MARPOL Annex VI.
+For gas carriers having direct diesel driven propulsion constructed or adapted and used for the carriage in bulk of liquefied natural gas, the $f_c$ factor is to be computed according to the IMO Calculation Guidelines.
+This factor is not to be applied to LNG carriers defined in regulation 2.2.16 of MARPOL Annex VI.

-For ro-ro passenger ships having a DWT/GT-ratio of less than 0.25, the cubic capacity correction factor $f{cRoPax}$ is to be computed according to 2.12.3 of the IMO Calculation Guidelines.
+For ro-ro passenger ships having a DWT/GT-ratio of less than 0.25, the cubic capacity correction factor fcRoPax is to be computed according to the IMO Calculation Guidelines.